You want smart political talk without the meltdowns?

 Everybody in America should be allowed to join with other people to buy their insurance.

-So if you're a mom and pop uh pest control business, and there's only two of you, you and your spouse, people live in fear that their spouse or themselves will get cancer or get very sick and then be dropped or their insurance rates will go through the roof.
+So if you're a mom-and-pop pest control business and there's only two of you, you and your spouse, people live in fear that their spouse or themselves will get cancer or get very sick and then be dropped or their insurance rates will go through the roof.

-If you join together with other people in association, and if a hundred thousand people join together in association, you have leverage to demand lower prices for your insurance, and you have leverage that says, you know what, we're not buying insurance if it can cancel us or raise our rates when we get sick.
+If you join together with other people in an association, and if 100,000 people join together in an association, you have leverage to demand lower prices for your insurance, and you have leverage that says, you know what, we're not buying insurance if it can cancel us or raise our rates when we get sick.

 We want group insurance.

-This can all happen voluntarily if you will just let the plans develop by freeing them up from government revenue.
+This can all happen voluntarily if you will just let the plans develop by freeing them up from government requirements.

 Let me give you an example of this.